meettyj/qebrain/README.md

 # qebrain_GPU-Test

 This repository is forked from [lovecambi/qebrain](https://github.com/lovecambi/qebrain) and provides a GPU running test.
-In the paper ["Bilingual Expert" Can Find Translation Errors](https://arxiv.org/abs/1807.09433), which proposed the qebrain, the author has trained the model on 8 Nvidia P-100 GPUs for about 3 days until convergence.
+In the paper ["Bilingual Expert" Can Find Translation Errors](https://arxiv.org/abs/1807.09433), which proposed the qebrain, the author has trained the model on 8 Nvidia P-100 GPUs with 16 GB memory each for about 3 days until convergence.
 However, it may be challenging for us to have such computing resource.
 Thus, a quick experiment need to be done to find out the actual running time, or, whether it can be running or not.

 ## Requirements
 1. TensorFlow 1.12 `pip install tensorflow-gpu`